solo-io/gloo/docs/content/installation/advanced_configuration/extauth_custom_ca.md

 You've successfully added a custom certificate authority for external authentication!

-## Update Gloo Enterprise
+## Update Gloo Edge Enterprise

-To update an existing Gloo Enterprise installation to support an additional trusted root certificate authority, we are going to patch the deployment for the external authentication server.
+To update an existing Gloo Edge Enterprise installation to support an additional trusted root certificate authority, we are going to patch the deployment for the external authentication server.
 You can do this by using `kubectl patch`.
 We are going to add three values for the volume, volumeMount, and initialization container.

 ```bash
 # Get the current image of the extauth pod